 - We also took Elton to the Weigh Bridge to see how well we were loaded up against what we’re allowed to carry.
-It’s important that we don’t overload the van; if we’re stopped by the police and taken to a weighbridge for testing and we’re overweight, we’d be fined, AND we’d have to lose all excess weight before they’d allow us to leave the weigh station and continue our journey.
+It’s important that if we’re stopped by the police and taken to a weighbridge for testing and we’re overweight, we’d be fined, AND we’d have to lose all excess weight before they’d allow us to leave the weigh station and continue our journey.
 We were pleased with our first weigh-in.
 We still have plenty of capacity to load more things into the van – which looking at the huge pile sitting in the lounge still waiting to be loaded, we’re going to need !
-Here’s what happened when we went to the weigh bridge and a bit of information about how you weigh your vehicle.
+Here’s what happened when we went to the weigh bridge and a bit of information about how you weigh your vehicle

 A lot of people ask us about our travel plans – here’s our plan for the next six months, after that, who knows!

 - We’re leaving the house at the end of January, and then mooching around Cambridgeshire until Carol gives up work mid-February

 - Staying at mum & dad’s in February, then flying off to Austria for a weeks skiing at the start of March.